Fat City (film): New York Film Critics Circle

-Under the then-extant rules, Stacy Keach should have been awarded Best Actor from the New York Film Critics Circle for his portrayal of Tully because it required only a plurality of the vote.
+Under the then-extant rules, Stacy Keach should have been awarded Best Actor from the New York Film Critics Circle for his portrayal of Tully because it required only a plurality of the vote at the 1972 New York Film Critics Circle Awards.
 Keach was the top vote-getter for Best Actor.
 At the time, the NYCC was second in prestige only to the Academy Awards and was a major influence on subsequent Oscar nominations.
 A vocal faction of the NYFCC, dismayed by the rather low percentage of votes that would have given Keach the award, successfully demanded a rule change so that the winner would have to obtain a majority.
 In subsequent balloting, Keach failed to win a majority of the vote, and he lost ground to the performance of Marlon Brando in The Godfather.
 However, Brando could not gain a majority either.
 As a compromise candidate, Laurence Olivier in Sleuth eventually was awarded Best Actor.

-Coincidentally, director John Huston had initially wanted Brando to play the role of Tully.
-When Brando informed Huston repeatedly that he needed some more time to think about it, Huston finally came to the conclusion that the star wasn't really interested and looked for another actor until he finally cast the then relatively unknown Keach.